Apple hit by fresh ‘peak iPhone’ fears after suppliers cut outlook

 Apple sheds more than $40bn market value on Monday, dragging tech sector down with it

-Apple’s latest slide comes after Lumentum Holdings, which supplies 3D sensors that power the facial recognition technology on Apple’s latest iPhones, unexpectedly cut its outlook for its fiscal second quarter.
+Apple’s latest slide comes after Lumentum Holdings unexpectedly cut its outlook for its fiscal second quarter.
 Photograph: Josh Edelson/AFP/Getty Images

 Apple shares suffered another sharp sell-off on Monday after two of its suppliers cut their earnings forecasts, in moves that investors interpreted as another sign of softening iPhone demand.